Skip to main content

 Finding the maximum margin of error formula

-For the maximum MOE, you'll use 0.5 as p and the z-value for 95% (the standard confidence level), which is 1.96.
-Thus, the formula is a direct transformation of the sample size:
+For the maximum MOE, use 0.5 as p and the z-value for 95% (the standard confidence level), which is 1.96.
+The formula becomes a direct transformation of the sample size:

 Maximum 95% MOE = 1.96√0.5 (1 - 0.5)/n =0.98/√n

-Plug in your sample size to the formula, and voila!
-You'll get the maximum margin of error for whatever survey you've done.
-That means the figure is unique for a given size.
+Plug your sample size into the formula and you’ll get the maximum margin of error for your survey.
+The figure is unique for a given sample size.

 For example, the maximum MOE for a sample size of 100 would be 0.98/√100 = 0.098